lamyahamid/react-es6-functional-lesson/11-film-3-unidirectional.md

 Now that the `handleFaveToggle` method lives on the `App` component, you want to pass it all the way down the tree so that you can call it when the "Fave" button is clicked.

 In the `App` component's `render` method, add a new prop to the `FilmListing` component called `onFaveToggle`.
-Its value should be a reference to the `handleFaveToggle` method we just finished writing.
+Its value should be a reference to the `handleFaveToggle` method you just finished writing.

 #### Step 12: Pass the `onFaveToggle` function to `FilmRow` through props